LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 You need to create an account.

-Once you have done that you will be an official player in the campaign.
+Once you have done that, you will be an official player in the campaign.

-Congratulations you are now on Foundry and an officially a player!
+Congratulations you are now on Foundry and an official player!

 ### “BUT THIS LINK DOESN’T WORK!!!”

-If the link doesn’t work, just ask on the telegram for a new one.
+If the link doesn't work, just ask on the telegram for a new one.

 ## Step #12 = Request a Foundry User.

-Now that you have a Forge account you can launch the game.
+Now that you have a Forge account, you can launch the game.

-This will take you to the Foundry log in screen.
+This will take you to the Foundry login screen.

-To log into Foundry you need a Foundry User.
+To log into Foundry, you need a Foundry User.

 Foundry users must be created manually by the Foundry Admin.

-Request a Foundry user on the telegram group and I will create a user for you.
+Request a Foundry user on the telegram group, and I will create a user for you.

 ## Step #13 = Log into Foundry.